Th35py27/CSP/_posts/2023-8-17-Week_1_Plans.md

 toc: true
 comments: true
 layout: post
-title: Plan for Week 1
+title: Plan for Week 11
-description: Showing my hacks!
+description: Final Plan for this trimester
-courses: { compsci: {week: 1} }
+courses: { compsci: {week: 11} }
 type: plans
 ---

-<p>My plan for this week is to get my website running and my homepage decorated to make it look good.
-This will also tell me whether or not my website is working and I will fix any issues on the way.</p>
+<p>My plan is to get the recommendation system in place with my other frontend team members, Remy and Arnav.
+As we don
+t have much knowledge on Javascript</p>